-Andrew currently curates a studio of students across the New England area, and has lead studios and music programs in Missouri, Texas, Florida, Michigan, New Jersey, Ohio, Maine, and Massachusetts.
+Andrew currently curates a virtual studio of students across the U.S., and has lead studios and music programs in Missouri, Texas, Florida, Michigan, New Jersey, Ohio, Maine, and Massachusetts.
 Seasonally, Andrew serves on the faculty of Blue Lake Fine Arts Camp, where he conducts the staff and student brass ensembles.
 Andrew has previously served on the faculties at New England Music Camp and Appel Farm Fine Arts Center.
 Andrew’s students participate in many of New England’s top honor bands and orchestras, and have participated in prestigious study programs such as the Boston Youth Symphony and Tanglewood.
 Many have gone on to study at music schools and conservatories across the country.

 As a consultant, Andrew has experience with all stages of project development, from concept to market, in a variety of modes.
 Clients include educational institutions, performing ensembles, summer programs, software companies, and individuals.
 Past projects include software development, fundraising, public relations, print media production, project proposals, grant writing, web site creation, project management, program structure, production software and technology, institutional collaborations, social media, and digital content distribution.
 Notable clients include Vision Technologies, the New England Brass Band, Needham Music and Dance, The Conservatory at Newton Highlands, Appel Farm Fine Arts Camp, and members of the Pittsburgh and Philadelphia symphonies.